Examples of Our Research

 This cross-sectional survey examined the mental health literacy (MHL) of community pharmacists in Great Britain.
 This was the first study to investigate the MHL of British community pharmacists.

 Survey of Black minority ethnic communities about probation practice

-A consultation survey with Black minority ethnic communities regarding their views on the probation service, conducted for the Greater Manchester Probation Trust.
+This consultation survey with Black minority ethnic communities examined their views on the probation service.

 This qualitative study examines the impact of bibliotherapy groups on the mental health and wellbeing of people with severe mental health problems, and older adults with dementia.